Chabauty limits of groups of involutions in $SL(2,F)$ for local fields: Introduction

 One of the strategies to compute Chabauty limits of the fixed point groups $H$ of involutions over $G$ is to employ the polar decomposition $G=\mathcal{K}\mathcal{B}H$, where $\mathcal{K}$ is a compact subset of $G$, and $\mathcal{B}$ is a union of split tori of $G$.
 If moreover $\mathcal{B}$ is a finite union of such tori, then it is enough to compute the desired Chabauty limits under conjugation with a sequence of elements from some fixed split torus in $\mathcal{B}$.
 We cannot apply directly \cite{BenoistOh} as their result is proven only for $k$-involutions and not for abstract involutions.
 In Section \ref{sec:polar} we prove a polar decomposition for $k$-involutions and abstract involutions for the $p$-adic $\SL_2$.
 Along the way we provide different, direct, and more geometric proofs than in \cite{HW_class,HelWD,Hel_k_invol} for the case of $\SL_2$.
-Below $\theta_a$ refers to the involutions from Theorem \ref{thm_main::inv_SL_E}(2), and $\theta$ to the involutions from Theorem \ref{thm_main::inv_SL_E}(1).